Home

 All clips in this article are sourced from YoDaTV’s YouTube channel.
 You can find his Twitch here as well.
 He is a high-ranked M+ tank main, and as I was unable to obtain any good footage of Priory during the PTR cycle, I substituted his in place of mine until I acquire better once the content has gone live.

-This is by a noticeable amount the hardest key of the dungeon pool, as of current writing.
+This is the hardest key of the dungeon pool, but it’s no longer by a country mile.
 It is a rather short but intense experience that requires fighting quite an incredible amount of trash that has quite extreme amounts of health and does an exceptional amount of damage if handled incorrectly, combined with a tight timer.

 You will want a balanced composition for this instance, as too many melee can make the second and third bosses quite difficult.